Draw Irregular Custom Shapes In Photoshop | How To Tutorial | Variety Of Methods | Graphicxtras

-Photoshop can be used to create numerous irregular shapes and there are, as with most things in Adobe ® Photoshop ®, numerous ways of creating irregular as well as regular shapes.
+Photoshop can be used to create numerous vector artworks and there are numerous ways of creating this type of design.
 Also, it does depends, on your definition of an irregular shape.
-In my first example I will use the pen tool found in the toolbar.
+In the first example, use the pen tool found in the toolbar.
 Go to the top left and make sure it is in layer mode.
 Click the document in different locations.
 Hold down the mouse at certain points to curve the generated path.
 To complete (or close) the path, just click the start point.
-As the pen tool creates a path, there is nothing actually visible other than a few points (or as many as you like to create) so go to the path panel / panel and select the generated work path and go to the right side menu and fill with the current foreground color (set this to black via the Photoshop toolbox).
-Another option (to make the path more visible) is to turn the design into a custom shape: go to the edit menu and define custom shape command.
+As the pen tool creates a path, there is nothing actually visible other than a few points (or as many as you like to create) so go to the path panel / panel and select the generated work path and go to the right side menu and fill with the current foreground color (set this to black via the toolbox).
+Once you are finished, make certain it is selected (use direct selection tool to select all the points) and then go to the edit menu and define command. https://youtu.be/PZL1TifkXv8

 Instead of using the pen tool, use the next tool in the toolbox: freeform pen tool.
 Just select and then draw as you would with a normal pen.
-Personally it is easier to use an artpad / pen instead of a mouse (the example below was drawn using a mouse).
-Again, finish the creation of the irregular path by meeting the start point.
+Personally it is easier to use an art pad / pen instead of a mouse (the example below was drawn using a mouse).
+Again, finish the creation of the path by meeting the start point.
 Go to the path panel and fill with a color or use the define custom shape command.
-You can draw truly weird and wonderful vector shapes with the freeform tool.
-It is not the most elegant of tools but it does create some unusual and weird shapes.
+You can draw truly weird and wonderful vector designs with the freeform tool.
+It is not the most elegant of tools but it does create some unusual and weird artworks.
 Another option to use to turn the design into a 'shape' is just to click the 'shape' button along the top option bar (this is with the most recent versions).
-The shape button turns the path into an immediate shape.
-You should know that the shape button does not turn the design into a custom shape and you need to do an additional step (edit menu and define command).
-You can continue to define multiple paths and defining those as a preset via the edit menu.
+The button converts it but does not save it as a vector preset.
+Repeat selecting multiple paths and defining those as a preset via the edit menu.
 Select the freeform pen tool in the toolbar.
 Draw using the freeform tool.
 Release mouse.
 Change fill and stroke. https://youtu.be/MWlLIGfFhMs

-Very similar to the above approach but you can also set the magnetic option on for the freeform and it does create a very quick and easy way of creating very irregular shapes as the magnetic tool has a tendency to randomly jump back and forth and on completion, the design is probably far more random than you could ever create just by sketching.
+Very similar to the above approach but you can also set the magnetic option on for the freeform and it does create a very quick and easy way of creating unusual artwork as the tool has a tendency to randomly jump back and forth and on completion, the design is probably far more random than you could ever create just by sketching.

-The CSH tool and regular shapes tools can be used as a great source for irregular shapes.
-To do this, select one of the shape tools such as the rectangle tool and create a single rectangle.
-Go to the path operations (pathfinder in Adobe AI) along the top option bar of Photoshop and set the option to 'combine shapes' (or any of the others if you wish to subtract from the initial design) and then apply another rectangle and so on.
-Repeat the creation of the rectangle or circle or star etc multiple times and each path / shape is then added to the original design.
-On completion, go to the edit menu and define custom shape to create a final irregular path (which can then be used multiple times throughout the application)
+The CSH tool and others such as the rectangle, star etc can be used as a great source for designs.
+To do this, select one of the tools such as the rectangle tool and create a single rectangle.
+Go to the path operations (pathfinder in Adobe AI) along the top option bar/ control bar and set the option to 'combine' (or any of the others if you wish to subtract from the initial design) and then apply another rectangle and so on.
+Repeat the creation of the rectangle or circle or star etc multiple times and each path is then added to the original design.
+On completion, go to the edit menu and define to create the final preset (which can then be used multiple times throughout the application) https://youtu.be/36SwnfRpkjI

-You can also Illustrator to create the irregular shape as the pen tools and filters and features can be used to create truly extreme shapes.
+You can also Illustrator to create an unusual vector as the pen tools and filters and features can be used to create truly extreme artworks.
 Or use the brush tools and then copy it to Illustrator or another application with a vector trace tool (Corel trace etc) and use that to capture an unusual vector form that can be copied back into the application and again defined as a vector for future use.